justinodi/game2019/README.txt

 >SCRIPTS

 -This folder is not for the story script, but for the C# scripts
 -All camelCase naming conventions strictly apply to all scripts to be used by unity

+ >ROUGH DRAFTS

+ -Just pics of ideas for sprites and arts

 [LINKS]